Short History of Bikinis: How It All Started

 The Birth of Micro Bikinis

 Micro bikinis are not as ‘rare’ as it used to be back in the day but its history can be traced as early as the 70s.
 It all started in Venice Beach, California, where people visiting the beach began creating their very own swimsuits due to a law that bans nudity in the area.
 As it is also a time when ‘tanning’ became very trendy, more women are seeking to get a fresh tan with the least tan lines as possible.
 By donning microkinis with very minimal fabric, one can achieve a fuller tan.
-In 1975, more swimsuit brands are coming up with more daring bikini styles features very little fabric and from then, the popularity of micro bikinis carried on.
+In 1975, more swimsuit brands are coming up with more daring styles featuring very little fabric and from then, the popularity of micro bikinis carried on.

 Typically, micro bikinis are meant for those who are looking for more radical designs.
 It’s also a great swimsuit piece for a woman who advocated for body positivity and empowerment.
 Additionally, it fills in the gap between conservative swimwear and nudism.